 Across the board, the happiest brides were those who were more focused on the point of the day, rather than the day itself.
-One bride was so laid back she let her soon-to-be mother-in-law plan the whole and just showed up when it was time.
+One bride was so laid back she let her soon-to-be mother-in-law plan the whole thing and just showed up when it was time.
 She was pleased with the results, too!
 (I admit I was a little nervous standing there with a bridal bouquet the bride had never even seen before.)

 The point is, stay focused on the new family that’s being created while you plan and prepare.
-Don’t let nerves, raw emotions, budgets and late nights rob you of the joy of this time.
+Don’t let nerves, raw emotions, budgets, and late nights rob you of the joy of this time.
 Because this time will never come again.

 Planning a Farm Wedding on the Homestead

 The following is not a step by step to-do list for your farm wedding event planning.
 There are professionals who can help you with that, if that’s what you need.
 This article is meant to provide a framework for you to begin your farm wedding preparations.